nanlabs/provisioner/README.md

 Execute `./prepare-files.sh` in your terminal to get started, this will make the `$HOME/provisioner` folder.
 In case of Permission Denied, run `chmod u+x prepare-files.sh` and then execute `./prepare-files.sh` again.

+If you don't have NodeJS installed, you can do it by running `chmod u+x install-nodejs.sh && ./install-nodejs.sh`

 Edit the files or use the provided ones to install all the defaults, and run `node index.js`

 ### Default includes